pryn-kb/python-test/_episodes/11-lists.md

 ~~~
 {: .output}

-## Lists' values can be replaced by assigning to them.
+## Lists' values can be replaced by assigning to them

 *   Use an index expression on the left of assignment to replace a value.